Raythonic/watiba/README.md

     # Promise resolved
     return True

-# Sleep until promise is resolved
+# Sleep until the promise is resolved
 my_promise.join()

 # Once the promise is resolved, the command output is available